-Note: Loans are not available from the Plan after termination of employment.
+Note: Loans are not available from the plan after termination of employment.

-When You Leave NYU Langone Hospitals or NYU Langone Health System
+When You Leave NYU

-When your employment with NYU Langone Hospitals or NYU Langone Health System (and the members of the NYU controlled group of employers ends), you have several options:
+When your employment with NYU (and the members of the NYU controlled group of employers) ends, you have several options:

 - You may keep your account invested through the Plan.
 You will continue to enjoy the investment options currently available, and you may transfer from one investment option to another in accordance with the rules of the plan. - You may cash out of your investments (unless you are invested in a TIAA Traditional annuity, which can only be cashed out over a ten-year period).
 Keep in mind, however, that income taxes will apply to the amounts you cash out.
 Also, if you cash out your investments before age 591⁄2, a 10% federal tax penalty may apply. - You may roll over your account balance to an individual retirement account (IRA) or another eligible retirement plan.
 To avoid tax consequences, the rollover should be made directly from the Plan to the IRA account or other eligible retirement plan.
 Tax laws change frequently and you should obtain current information at the time of your termination of employment. - You will need your spouse's notarized consent for any withdrawal that is not in the form of a 50% Joint and Survivor Annuity.